-Sending your quilt to a Longarm quilter will make it come out looking beautiful and professional.
+Sending your quilt to a Longarm quilter will make it look beautiful and professional.
 However, there are a few suggestions and hints you should consider before sending your quilt for quilting.
-Things everyone should know on how to prepare your quilt for Longarm quilting to make sure your quilt comes out with the best look possible.
+Below are things everyone should know on how to prepare your quilt for Longarm quilting to make sure your quilt comes out with the best look possible.

 Preparing your Quilt Top

-Look to see if there are any seams on the outer edges of your quilt, especially quilts that do not have borders.
+Look to see if there are any open seams on the outer edges of your quilt, especially quilts that do not have borders.
 If so, baste through the seams with a 1/8” of an inch seam.
 This will ensure that the seams don’t get caught or pop open when the quilt is being quilted.
-When you add the binding, these basting stitches will be covered up.
+When you add your binding, these basting stitches will be covered up.
 If you have a lot of seams on the outer edge, you may have to baste around the entire quilt, or just baste through each one.

 If your quilt has a light fabric that may show threads through the top, it’s a good practice to clip those threads.
 No one wants to see a red thread on the top of their beautiful quilt.
 If threads pull up while your quilt is being quilted or I notice a thread in the seams – I will do my best to clip them or pull them through a seam.
 Some fabrics may frey a lot, if this the case with your quilt top, use a bit of Frey Check – that will help keep those unruly threads under control.

 Make sure your quilt top is squared and you don’t have wavy borders.
-If your quilt does not lie flat, then you have wavy borders.
+If your quilt does not lay flat, then you have wavy borders.
 See below on how to prevent wavy borders.

 Preventing Wavy Borders